Time held me green and dying, though I sang in my chains like the sea.

 He said, “Do not go gentle into that good night.

-Old age should burn and rave at the close of day; said Thomas, but rage, rage against the dying of the light.”
+Old age should burn and rave at the close of day, but rage, rage against the dying of the light.”

 It’s no surprise that this poem is one of the most famous poems of the 20th century.

-The fact that Dylan Thomas composed the poem while out on a family trip to Italy in 1947, made it more awe-inspiring.
+The fact is, Thomas composed the poem during a family trip to Italy in 1947.

 Mind you this was two years after the second world.